MariaStarLit/MariaStarLit/README.md

 ### Hi there! 👋

-### I am currently studying programming at 42 Lisboa and want to specialize in front-end web development.
+👀 I’m interested in Game and Wed Development!

+🔭 I'm studying in <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a>.

-🌱 I’m currently learning C.
+🌱 I’m currently learning Front-end Development

-🤝 Hire me at: www.linkedin.com/in/maria-s-lima

-📫 How to reach me: mariasantoslima99@gmail.com
+📫 How to reach me mariasantoslima99@gmail.com

-⚡ Fun fact: I'm an artist, see it at: www.instagram.com/mariasl_art/
+🤝 Hire me on <a href="https://www.linkedin.com/in/maria-s-lima/" target="_blank">Linkedin</a>

+⚡Fun fact: I’m an artist — see my artwork on <a href="https://www.instagram.com/mariasl_art/" target="_blank">Instagram</a>